eric-downes/20sq-blog/_posts/2024-12-20-issuance-fundamentals.md

 1. (This post) Will reducing issuance avoid Runaway Staking?
 2. Will reducing issuance avoid Governance Centralization?
 3. Other Levers besides Issuance, and a means of evaluating levers.
-4. Some tools to help the community study and resolve policy debates.
+4. Tools to study and resolve policy debates.

+Even if runaway staking does not directly concern you, this post is essential to understand our view of the interaction between inflation and staking, which is in tension with other research

 ## TLDR

-### For the extraordinarily impatient reader.
+### For the extraordinarily impatient reader, our conclusions.

-* The staking reinvestment ratio is central to understanding the quantitative future of Ethereum macroeconomics.
-We believe it can be well-estimated with onchain data.
+* We identify a "low inflation; even lower fees" regime (LI;ELF) in which there the amount of Ether staked is stable and (potentially) less than 100%; $$s^\star<1$$.

+* Staking rewards do *not* simply enter circulation.
+So long as LSTs exist some fraction of these are necessarily "reinvested" in staking at a non-zero ratio $$r$$.
+  -- When LI;ELF persists, the fraction of Ether staked approaches the
+     reinvestment ratio from above $$s\to s^\star= r^\star +\epsilon$$.
+  -- Reinvestment can be estimated with onchain data, and its
+     sensitivity to inflation measured with
+     validator surveys.

+* Outside of LI;ELF, convergence to a reasonable staking future is not possible.
+  -- Under high deflation, Ethereum faces a choice between zero staking
+     $$s^\star\to0$$ or runaway staking $$s^\star\to1$$.
+  -- Under no growth or low deflation, runaway staking *is inevitable*.

-* Under weak inflation, runaway staking may occur.
+* Within LI;ELF, runaway staking may still occur.
 If it does *not*, this is because
   -- (1) inflation is low enough, that concerns over inflation
-     do not dominate the reinvestment of profits by staking businesses, but simultaneously
-  -- (2) inflation is high enough to numerically dominate priority fees
-     and MEV, as a fraction of circulating Ether.
+     do not dominate the reinvestment of profits by staking businesses at equilibrium, $$d_\alpha{r}|^\star\leq0$$, but simultaneously -- (2) inflation is high enough at equilibrium to numerically dominate priority fees and MEV, as a fraction of circulating Ether; $$\alpha^\star\gg f^\star$$.

-* Outside of the "low inflation, lower fees" regime, convergence to a reasonable staking future is not possible.
-  -- Under strong deflation, Ethereum faces a choice between zero staking
-     or runaway staking
-  -- Under no growth or weak deflation, runaway staking is inevitable.
+* The medium term future of ethereum we see is one in which inflation
+  $$\alpha$$, while higher than that prefered by inflation hawks, plays a *positive* role to mediate staking fraction and centralization.
+In long $$t\to\infty$$ term, $$\alpha\to0$$ forcing
+  $$s\to1$$.
+We will revisit the consequences of this for Ethereum in a future blog post.

-* Given the above, we emphasize that changing the yield curve could backfire, *raising* long term staking fraction.
+* Given all the above, we advise caution.
+Intervening to change the yield curve seems dangerously capable of exaccerbating the very problems we seek to avoid.

 ### For the moderately impatient reader.